citorus/citorus_link/README.md

 Testing
 -------

-You can test the functionality of Citorus.Link using **91.239.142.111:8888/citorusConnect** as connection URL and having register as a guest.
+You can test the functionality of CITORUS.Link using **91.239.142.111:8888/citorusConnect** as connection URL and having register as a guest.

 <p align="center">
   <img src="https://raw.githubusercontent.com/citoruspm/link/master/source/_static/read_me_1.png"></p>